 The U.S. Food and Drug Administration (FDA) has ordered the popular heartburn medication ranitidine (brand name Zantac) to be taken off the market immediately.
 The decision was made due to the discovery that ranitidine drugs may contain dangerous levels of N-Nitrosodimethylamine (NDMA), a probable human carcinogen.

 The recall affects both prescription and over-the-counter (OTC) ranitidine medications.
 Hundreds of Zantac lawsuits are already pending throughout the United States, alleging that the drugmakers failed to warn the public of the dangers of NDMA and that their inaction led to diagnoses of cancer in some consumers.
+If you or a family member took Zantac or a generic ranitidine product, you may have a case for compensation.
+The experienced personal injury attorneys at Stewart Law Offices can evaluate your case in a free consultation.

 Call or contact us today to schedule a free consultation.